koldovsky/kids-room/README.md

 To start project you need to:
  1. Download MySql 5.7 on your computer.
- 2. Create new database with command: "CREATE DATABASE database_name;".
+ 2. Create new database with command:
+ "CREATE DATABASE database_name DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;".
  3. Create file "hibernate.properties" with appropriate code.
  4. Enter properties of your computer for that commands:
-    - Set "jdbc.url = jdbc:mysql://localhost:3306/database_name?characterEncoding=UTF-8"
+    - Set "jdbc.url = jdbc:mysql://localhost:3306/database_name"
     - Set jdbc.username = root (by default "root", check that name on your computer)
     - Set jdbc.password = root (by default "root", check that name on your computer)
  5. Create Tomcat configuration: